MezMerrit/AU-School-Handwriting-Fonts/README.md

 # About This Project #

 This project contains the binary font files for all Australian states.
-Each family's subdirectory contains the .ttf font file sets, the source files and a .zip file to locally test the font in a variable font viewer without installing.
+Each family's subdirectory contains the .ttf font file sets, as well as source files.

 - - - -